Nov 23, 2022

 You can detect the PHP errors early in your scripts using phpinfo.
-This file can output information about the current state of PHP, including the compilation options and extensions, version, environment, OS version, HTTP headers, and license.
+This file can output information about the current state of PHP, including the compilation options and extensions, PHP version, PHP file size limits, maximum execution time, environment, OS version, HTTP headers, and license.

 To do so, you can configure the php.ini file to enable error reporting.
 However, some hosting services, including Hostinger’s shared hosting plan, disable this option.

 That’s because you don’t have the root access to enable the feature.

 But, you can use PHP code checker to help with syntax errors instead, which provides you with a straightforward assistant to review botches in your code.
 And for a more thorough review, you can also use IDEs like Eclipse or PHPStorm.

 7. Take Advantage of Some Debugging Tools